United-Codes/cloudofficeprint-java/javaProject/src/com/company/Examples/SpaceX/spacex_example.md

 There are some new elements which we have not yet seen in the previous templates. 'rockets' is an array and we can get the current index in the loop by adding '_index' after the name of the array 'rockets'.
 The total length of the array can be received by adding '.length' after the array name 'rockets'.
 We use this to display the current page number compared to the total amount of pages of rockets.

 We also want to have the information for each rocket to be an a separate page.
 That's why we use a pagebreak-tag `{?pageBreak}`.
-The value of `pageBreak` can be determined in the data by the Python SDK, but since we always want this to be true in this case, we use `{?true}`.
+The value of `pageBreak` can be determined in the data by the Java SDK, but since we always want this to be true in this case, we use `{?true}`.
 The only time when we don't want to use the pagebreak is when we're at the last element of the 'rockets'-array, otherwise we'll end up with a blank page after the last rocket.
 We can achieve this by using a 'condition'-tag.
 We compare the current loop index `rockets_index` with the loop length `rockets.length` to know if we are at the last rocket.

 We also want to show a chart of the cost per launch for each rocket: